 Photo: DFS Deutsche Flugsicherung GmbH

+Key drivers for improvements are performance indicators such as safety, capacity, punctuality, aircraft noise reduction and carbon dioxide emissions, as well as the associated costs for fuel and noise protection measures.
 New and optimized procedures, supported by highly automated systems, are developed to ensure the efficient use of existing infrastructure.
-Performance parameters, such as capacity, punctuality, noise, and CO2 are taken into account, as well as the associated costs for fuel and noise-abatement measures.
 Automation assists controllers to guide air and ground traffic in a time and location based manner with adequate accuracy.

 Controller Assistance strives to answer the following key questions:

-Our strategic goal is to support air traffic management by using modular systems that can be applied in different flight phases.
+The strategic goal of the department is to support air traffic management by using modular systems that can be applied in different flight phases.
 For this purpose, prototype systems and procedures are developed and established that also meet non-functional requirements, such as resilience and reusability.
 The applicability of these concepts is validated in human-in-the-loop simulations by the real end-users.